ankitnewjobs/Terraform/Day:- 06 Azure-Terraform-Vs-Code-Plugin/Readme.md

 - **Install Graphviz**: To install Graphviz on macOS, use the following command:

-- # Install Graphviz
+- # Install Graphviz: brew install Graphviz
-brew install Graphviz

 - **[Download Graphviz](https://graphviz.org/download/)**: Alternatively, you can download the software package for different operating systems directly from the Graphviz website.